A scalpel is precise. A hammer is not.

 Children that survive brain cancer are often in need of life-long medical, educational and psycho-social assistance, while some may be so severely affected that they are left unable to respond to a mother’s touch or a father’s voice.
 Many will live the rest of their lives needing assistance with activities of daily living such as feeding, bathing and dressing.

-That’s why Dr. Tobey MacDonald—a pediatric hematology and oncology specialist at the Aflac Cancer Center and Blood Disorders Service of Children’s Healthcare of Atlanta—is trying to develop tools to replace the hammer.
+That’s why Dr. Tobey MacDonald—a pediatric hematology and oncology specialist at the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta—is trying to develop tools to replace the hammer.

-“My heart is with the kids when I see them after radiation and that is what keeps me going,” says MacDonald, who is also the Director of the Pediatric Brain Tumor Program at the Aflac Cancer Center of Children’s and an associate professor of pediatrics at Emory University School of Medicine.
+“My heart is with the kids when I see them after radiation and that is what keeps me going,” says MacDonald, who is also the Director of the Pediatric Brain Tumor Program at the Aflac Cancer Center and an Associate Professor of pediatrics at Emory University School of Medicine.

 “The primary focus of my research is trying to uncover the biology of how brain tumors metastasize,” MacDonald says.
 “My reason for being here is to unlock the keys that drive these cancer cells to move from one point in the brain to another.”

 Eight years ago, MacDonald was co-author of a landmark paper establishing a genetic difference between medulloblastoma cancer cells that spread and cancer cells that don’t.
 Since that time MacDonald has been investigating the key genetic differences that are critical for allowing the tumor cells to spread in the hope that drugs can be developed to target these specific genes and proteins that have been “switched on” by the tumor.

 Cancer typically metastasizes—or spreads—when cells break away from the primary tumor and circulate through the bloodstream.

 “Medulloblastoma walks along the coverings of the brain—the leptomeninges,” says MacDonald.